Samuelschoeberl/ATLA_Campaign/Player Root/Rules/Bending Rules/Earth/Earthbending Moves/Level 2/Ground Lock.md

 - Duration: Until Saved.
 - Save: Dex Save against your [[Earthbending DC]].
 - Target: 1 * [[Earthbending slot]]  Enemies within range
-- an opponent becomes [[Immobilised]] .
+- an opponent becomes [[Player Root/Rules/core rules/Conditions/Immobilised]] .
 They get to re-roll the save at the end of their turn.

 #earth
-#player_root

 #Level2